 Hypoglycemic effect of polysaccharide enriched extract of Astragalus membranaceus in diet induced insulin resistant C57BL/6J mice and its potential mechanism.

 Phytomedicine.
 2009.
 Department of Pathophysiology, Medical College of Wuhan University, Hubei Provincial Key Laboratory of Allergy and Immune-Related Diseases, Wuhan, China.

 Astragalus polysaccharide exerts insulin-sensitizing and hypoglycemic activities in type 2 diabetic rats.
-The present study was designed to confirm the hypoglycemic effect of Astragalus polysaccharide and to investigate its possible mechanism underlying the improvement of insulin resistance in vivo and in vitro.
-We found Astragalus polysaccharide could alleviate insulin resistance induced by high glucose.
+The present study was designed to confirm the blood sugar lowering effect of Astragalus polysaccharide and to investigate its possible mechanism underlying the improvement of insulin resistance in vivo and in vitro.
+We found Astragalus polysaccharide alleviated insulin resistance induced by high glucose.
 The hyperglycemia, hypolipemia, and hyperinsulinemia status were controlled with Astragalus polysaccharide therapy.
-Insulin action in the liver of insulin resistant mice was restored significantly with Astragalus polysaccharide administration.
+Insulin action in the liver of insulin resistant mice was restored significantly with administration.
 The anti-obesity effect and hypolipidemia effects of Astragalus polysaccharide were probably due partly to decreasing the leptin resistance of mice, which would positively couple with the normalization of plasma insulin levels.